trinitonesounds/helm-wordpress/README.md

 [WordPress](https://wordpress.org/) is one of the most versatile open source content management systems on the market.
 A publishing platform for building blogs and websites.

+## ** IMPORTANT NOTE **
+This Chart was customized to work for my particular requirements.
+No guarantees it will work in your environment.

 ## TL;DR;

 ```console